Chelsea Fontenel: Personal

 Fontenel, who enjoys writing and singing songs as well as playing tennis, became known to a wide audience when she participated in the competition program The Voice Kids in 2013 at the age of nine, and thus became the brand ambassador of the Suzuki automobile and motorcycle company.

-In 2015, Fontenel sang at the Match for Africa between Roger Federer and Stan Wawrinka at the Hallenstadion in Zurich.
+In 2015, she sang at the Match for Africa between Roger Federer and Stan Wawrinka at the Hallenstadion in Zurich.
 She, IMG, sang the US national anthem at the National College Basketball Finals.

 In 2018, Fontenel released her debut single, Showers of Blessings.
 At the end of the year, Fontenel released her second single, New Day.

 She dedicated her song Never Forget You, which she released in 2022, to legendary coach Nick Bollettieri, who founded the IMG Academy, where she met and studied for years when she was 10 years old.